Does Korea have a pulse on art? Maybe.

 If last month was a sample of the future, then Korea might be on the rookie list of international contenders.
 I took in three world-class international art and performance exhibitions; one of them was even in.. (gasp) Daegu!

 I’ve seen good performance art and bad, but I’d never heard of a non-verbal performance before.
 It was Friday night and I had to decide my weekend : Jinju Lantern Festival (according to Chris in South Korea, Seoul also has one in November; nevertheless, check out fellow EPIKer Chance’s exquisite photos here) or Hi Seoul Festival ?

 A non-verbal performance festival?
 Doubt entered my mind… The festival program seemed to offer a variety of possibility, so I took the gamble.
-The result?
-A carnival of creative flair and fun, which got me craving for more!
+The result was a carnival of creative flair and fun, which got me craving for more!

-Hi Seoul wasn’t merely for the art-inclined; festivities offered much in family picnics along the Yeouido Hangang Park river, booths of interactive arts for children and an overall circus-like playfulness both, under and outside the big tent!
+Hi Seoul festival wasn’t merely for the art-inclined.
+Festivities offered much in family picnics along the Yeouido Hangang Park river, booths of interactive arts for children and an overall circus-like playfulness both, under and outside the big tent!
 Fresh, innovative, international art and best of all, if you were foreign entirely…free!

 As for the grand finale of fireworks, I hear it was pretty massive and enough to stop all traffic on the bridge.
 Drivers shut off their car engines and got out of their cars to watch the display as lit up the sky.
 I fled just before the fireworks began, in order to avoid the post-fireworks crowd.

-Here are some video clips and photos from that day:
+Here are video clips and photos from that day:

 “Saurus” (giant interactive puppets from a group in the Netherlands)